Nyerguds/MobiusMapEditor/README.md

 * Sorted all items in the lists (except map tiles) by key, which is usually a lot more straightforward.
 * Split off specific separate list for techno types usable in teamtypes.
 * Removed the Aircraft from the placeable units in TD.
-* Removed irrelevant orders from the unit missions list (Selling, Missile, etc.)
+* Removed irrelevant orders from the unit missions list (Selling, Missile, etc).
 * Fixed case sensitivity related crashes in TD teamtypes.
 * TD triggers without a teamtype will now automatically get "None" filled in as teamtype, fixing the malfunctioning of their repeat status.
 * Added [Ctrl]+[N], [Ctrl]+[O], [Ctrl]+[S] etc. shortcuts for the File menu.